 The preparation of the baseline report brought to the fore the urgent need to review MDA data templates and align their data production with the indicator metadata requirement to enable Ghana to report adequately on the SDGs.
 Subsequently, GSS developed a standardised data and metadata template to be used by MDAs in reporting data for SDGs monitoring.
 Using this template, 80 SDGs indicators have been compiled and validated, and served as the basis for the preparation of the VNR report.
-These indicator values have been published on the National SDGs Reporting Platform.
+In this report, indicators have amended to suit Ghana's context (localised) have the letter "L" added to the indicator reference number.
+Where a proxy indicator is used, the letter "P" is included in the indicator reference number.